great-skua-2000

 Appearance: The Great Skua is a robust seabird with a wingspan of about 125-140 cm.
 It has dark plumage, with a mottled brown and black appearance, and white wing patches.
 Great Skuas have a powerful, hooked beak and sharp talons, which they use for hunting and scavenging.

-Habitat: Great Skuas are primarily found in the northern Atlantic Ocean, with breeding populations in the high Arctic regions such as Iceland, Norway, and the British Isles.
+Habitat: Great Skuas are found in the northern Atlantic Ocean, with breeding populations in the high Arctic regions such as Iceland, Norway, and the British Isles.
 They inhabit coastal cliffs, tundra, and offshore islands during the breeding season and are commonly seen over open ocean waters while foraging.

 Behavior: Great Skuas are opportunistic predators and scavengers, known for their aggressive behavior towards other seabirds to steal food.
 They are also skilled hunters, preying on fish, seabirds, and carrion.
 These skuas are highly territorial during the breeding season and will defend their nesting sites vigorously.

-Breeding: Great Skuas typically breed in colonies on coastal cliffs or rocky outcrops.
+Breeding: Great Skuas breed in colonies on coastal cliffs or rocky outcrops.
 They construct shallow nests lined with vegetation and lay one or two eggs.
 Both parents participate in caring for the eggs and chicks, with the young fledging after several weeks.

 Conservation Status: The conservation status of the Great Skua is generally stable, with populations considered to be healthy in their breeding areas.